openpowerquality/docusaurus/docs/intro-power-quality.md

 ---
-title: Power Quality: A brief tutorial
+title: A beginners guide to power quality
-sidebar_label: PQ Tutorial
+sidebar_label: A beginners guide to power quality
 ---

+(This chapter will be completed during Summer, 2018.)

 ## What is Power Quality?